toppers/hakoniwa/content/en/docs/aimat.md

   - Assets here refer to the system components of Hakoniwa.

 The strength and novelty of the Hakoniwa project is the ability to verify the target system with **arbitrary accuracy** by linking the Hakoniwa Asset.
-Then, according to technical domain and evaluation target, users can replace the Hakoniwa assets and verify them at any **target/abstraction level/accuracy**.
+Then, according to technical domain and evaluation target, users can replace the Hakoniwa assets and verify them at any **target / abstraction level / accuracy**.